 After the birth of my first daughter during the pandemic, my focus shifted from in-person yoga classes to remote yoga and global health work while training to become a full-spectrum doula.
 While living in the Bay Area from 2021-2022, I worked for Yoga U Online and as a maternal health research analyst for Kavle Consulting, LLC while completing Cornerstone Doula's Capstone training.
 In the Bay Area, I also began to work as a birth doula at Lucille Packard Children's Hospital.

 Although I am new to St. Louis, I grew up in Southern Illinois, and I am excited to become a part of the yoga and reproductive justice world here.
-I am currently on maternity leave, but I can't wait to see what the city has to offer after returning to teaching and birthwork in January 2023!
+Please reach out to me if you're local and would like to connect about yoga, birthwork, or anything else!

 Why I Teach